plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 fil...
 ```

-One test has passed, and none have failed or been ignored.
+One test has passed and none have failed or been ignored.
 Tests are ignored if they have the `#[ignore]` attribute.
 To run ignored tests, manually remove the attribute, or run `cargo test -- --ignored`.

 To fetch the next exercise, we must first submit our solution.